leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 ![Contexts](contexts.png)

 This is the most important improvement for the Leon's NLP.
-Introducing contexts makes Leon smarter and allow to do slot filling, prioritize classifications, build skills for natural conversations, etc. Contexts are the foundation of many aspects of Leon NLP capabilities.
+Introducing contexts makes Leon smarter and allows to do slot filling, prioritize classifications, build skills with natural conversations, etc. Contexts are the foundation of many aspects of Leon NLP capabilities.

 A context is identified by a domain + a skill name.
 Each context holds several kind of data that come along conversations such as entities, slots, etc.

 For us humans, It's very natural to understand contexts.
 If you speak about a blue color out of context, then what does it mean?
 Is it the color of a t-shirt, a car, a light?
-And why are we speaking about the blue color?
+And why are we even speaking about the blue color?
 Well, we know that thanks to contexts.

 As you can see on the image above, "Remove it" is a pretty common thing that can be used in many other skills.
 But thanks to contexts, Leon knows it actually means to remove the todo from the list and not anything else.
 So utterance samples can be very general and not too specific and Leon will still understand according to contexts.